koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 of filters to let the viewer select just those items they care about and d) building a detail view that fully explicates a single item.*

+The reason this pattern works so well is that it's best way to ensure **consistency** of the semantics of your data at different levels of detail.
+In other words, all your views are telling the same story, and they agree with each other.
+The particular Sumamry, List and Detail views are also a great way to reduce duplication of work because these three views can be reused the exact same way in a wide variety of contexts.

-The rest of this post uses a variety of examples to  describe the 4 artifacts you'd need to build to implement the pattern: The Summary view, the List view, the Detail view, and most importantly, the Underlying Data Table.
+Read on to find out about the 4 artifacts you'd need to build to implement the pattern: The Summary view, the List view, the Detail view, and most importantly, the Underlying Data Table.
-After that, it covers the benefits of using this pattern, and discusses some AI-related concerns that might be relevant.
+After that, we'll go into detail on the benefits of using this pattern, and discuss how AI-agents fit in.

 ## Example Data Items